top of page

 increase Natural Killer (NK) cell activity

-• improved parasympathetic nervous system activity leading to better digestion, restfulness, and sleep
+• improved parasympathetic nervous system activity leading to better digestion, restfulness, and

 • reduced sympathetic nervous system activity to tone down always being "ON"